Master's Degree in Design through New Materials, degree awarded by Pompeu Fabra University (UPF) and Elisava.

 Master's classes take place in Elisava and Materfad (Barcelona Design Hub).

-Could materials define the way our future is built?
-Understanding new materials in order to create new opportunities.
+Can materials define the way our future is built?
+In the Master's Degree in Design through New Materials you will learn how to create new opportunities through new materials.

 Everything around us are materials.
 Materials are now at the core of innovation, generating impact not only in industry, but on society and even cultural values.
 Materials are no longer defined at the end of the design process, but are part of the early design development.
 Moreover, consumers pay more attention to the materials they surround themselves with, they are far more literate and interested in materials innovation than before.
 Materials-driven innovation allows for new industries being developed, more sustainable solutions found, and more creative design processes put into place.